JuliaMersing/JuliaMersing/README.md

 #### I'm currently:
-- Learning Java
-- Working on React and Redux
+- Working on React, Redux and Typescript
+- Playwright
+- Testing library

 ### Let's get in touch: